Mortgage Basics: Your Top Questions Answered

 1. What's the first step to getting a mortgage?

-So, the first step is really just understanding the big picture, your financial situation.
-That means looking at your credit, knowing where you stand with your income, and getting a handle on your finances overall.
-It’s about understanding your financial position before you start the mortgage process.
+The first step is gaining a clear understanding of your financial situation.
+That includes reviewing your credit, knowing your income, and getting a grasp on your overall finances.
+Ensuring that a strong financial position before you start the mortgage process will help set you up for success.

 2. How much does a home buyer typically need for a down payment?

-Here at Radiant, we typically see as little as 5% down, but it really depends on the loan type and the home price.
-So, if you’re buying a $200,000 home, that’s $10,000, which might be a stretch for some people.
-The good news is, there are options.
-There are down payment assistance programs that can help, so there are ways to make it work.
+At Radiant, we typically see down payments as low as 5% down, but it depends on the loan type and the home price.
+For example, if you’re buying a $200,000 home, 5% down would be $10,000, which might be a challenge for some buyers.
+The good news is that there are down payment assistance programs that can help.

 3. What's the difference between pre-approval and pre-qualification?